-The department does not have any restrictions that go above and beyond standard Weinberg rules.
+The Political Science Department does not have any restrictions that go above and beyond the standard Weinberg College double-counting rules.
 These rules generally prohibit one course from being counted simultaneously towards two majors or minors.
 Related courses and distribution courses, however, can be double-counted.
-Weinberg's website that describes these rules.
+Weinberg College's website describes these rules in more depth.

-Some adjunct majors have exceptions to these double-counting rules.
-You can find the double-counting rules for International Studies and Legal Studies on their websites.
+Some adjunct majors, such as African Studies and International Studies, have exceptions to these double-counting rules.
+You can find the double-counting rules for adjunct majors on their websites.

-Your Political Science courses can be used to satisfy WCAS distribution requirements, so long as they are on the list of WCAS-approved courses to meet distribution requirements.
+Many Political Science courses can be used to satisfy Weinberg College distribution requirements, as long as they are on the list of Weinberg-approved courses to meet distribution requirements.

 Can I waive a requirement or substitute a class from a different department for one of the requirements listed in the major?

 No. Although we encourage our majors to take courses in other departments that complement or supplement their political science courses, they do not count towards the major.
 Only courses listed as Political Science courses count toward major requirements (for students entering 2014 and after).

 How do I arrange an independent study?
 When is it appropriate to do so?

 Independent study classes are arranged by finding a faculty member in political science willing to supervise the student’s project.
 Before approaching a faculty member to request an independent study, you should prepare a proposal that outlines the topic, describes your preparation for pursuing the topic, lists tentative readings that you expect to cover, and describes the nature of written work you plan to complete.
 With regard to preparation, you should have taken all of the courses that provide background for the topic you have chosen.
 For example, if you want to do research on Congress, you should have taken POL 325 – Congress and the Legislative Process.
 The better prepared you are and the more carefully worked out is your proposal, the more likely you are to find a sponsoring faculty member.